top of page

 Meetings Programme

-Our Autumn 2025 programme has now been published.
+Our Winter 2026 programme has now been published.
 Details are shown below.
 You can also download a PDF copy (print A4 double-sided, then fold into A5).

 Most meetings will take place at Broadway House, 4-8 Broadway.
 Newbury (by the Clock Tower) starting at 1.45pm on Wednesdays.
 Occasionally, for a remote speaker or if not enough job seekers are able to attend, we will meet via Zoom.
 Our registered job seekers will receive details via email, including Zoom login details.
 To register with us - go to 'How To Join' on the job seekers' page.
 Joining and attending meetings is free.